JoaquinAmatRodrigo/skforecast/README.md

 ## Features

++ Create recursive autoregressive forecasters from any scikit-learn regressor.
-+ Create autoregressive forecasters from any scikit-learn regressor.
++ Create multi-output autoregressive forecasters from any scikit-learn regressor.
 + Grid search to find optimal hyperparameters.
 + Grid search to find optimal lags (predictors).
 + Include exogenous variables as predictors.